 There is no personal access to records for family history research.
 Family history research is available at the discretion of the archivist and will be dealt with by staff as time permits as church research takes priority.
+The Archives staff can only undertake family history research for records from NSW or the ACT.
 Requests for specific events will be considered with a maximum of two hours research.
 Charges apply.

 Copies of certificates